ahmadsaad007/Deep_Learning_Projects/ReadMe.md

-## Eye Disease Classification using Fundus Images of the Eye
+## Eye Disease Classification using Fundus Images
 The project is currently in progress

 The project involves training a multilabel image classifier that predicts eye diseases with a high accuracy.